zakote/Information-Security/oracle-manipulation-demo/README.md

    - Save the address

 3. **Deploy `OracleLendingPool`**
-   - Pass the `SimpleOracle` address as constructor arg
+   - Pass the `SimpleOracle` address as the constructor argument
    - Save the pool’s address

 4. **Fund the pool with 10 ETH**